Los Angeles Premises Liability Lawyers

 The types of accidents that can lead to a premises liability lawsuit may happen inside or outside.
 Some common situations that give rise to liability for a property owner are slip and falls, cracks in the sidewalk, dog bites, broken balconies or railings, unsafe escalators or stairs, falling merchandise, and lack of security that results in criminal assaults.
 In California, courts examine whether property owners regularly inspected the property for dangerous conditions and repair hazards when they are found.
 All property owners are expected to pay attention to safety issues for those visiting the property, but property owners are not considered insurers of visitors' safety.
 Visitors must also act reasonably while on someone else's property.
-If you are hurt on someone else's property in Los Angeles and need to bring a premises liability lawsuit, let our experienced injury attorneys fight for the compensation to which you are entitled.Liability for Dangerous Property and Inadequate Maintenance in Southern California
+If you are hurt on someone else's property and need to consult a Los Angeles premises liability lawyer about your options, let our experienced injury attorneys fight for the compensation to which you are entitled.Liability for Dangerous Property and Inadequate Maintenance in Southern California

 In California, most premises liability cases are brought based on principles of negligence.
 A plaintiff alleging he or she was harmed because of how a defendant managed the property must prove: (1) the defendant owned, occupied or controlled the property, (2) the defendant was negligent in using or maintaining the property, (3) the plaintiff was harmed and (4) the defendant's negligence was a substantial factor in causing the plaintiff's injuries.